rpw199912j/mit_classification_demographics/README.md

 "A Database and Machine Learning Model to Identify Thermally Driven Metal-Insulator Transition Compounds".

 # Research Question
-This project involves the use of a survey sent out to around 200 people (e.g. materials scientists, physics, chemists) to to see how well domain experts will do when classifying the Metal-Insulator Transition (MIT) compounds and to examine whether or not MIT classification is a trivial task for human experts.
+This project involves the use of a survey sent out to around 200 people (e.g. materials scientists, physics, chemists) to see how well domain experts will do when classifying the Metal-Insulator Transition (MIT) compounds and to examine whether or not MIT classification is a trivial task for human experts.

 # Workflow